KhalilMayyasi/WBDocumentation/docs/DefaultOrderWorkflows.rst

 Default Order Workflows
 ======================================

-Geidea WB manages orders through the creation of workflows.
-These allow orders to move through a funnel.
+Geidea Online Store Builder  manages orders through the creation of workflows, which allows orders to move through a funnel.
 These are determined by the following 3 criteria:

 #. *Events* (when a certain event takes place):